h8d13/ALFN---Arch-Linux-For-Noobs/README.md

 This also comes with essentials such as file browser, terminal, ressource monitor, and more...

 Make sure to create a user with a different password as root.

 Now you can simply `sudo pacman -S firefox` careful for case sensitive :)

+Or -Qs to search through installed
+Or -R to remove

 ----